 As many as 75 million people around the world use Tinder and the site receives at least one billion swipes every day, Match.com has 23,575,000 users… and 33% of women have had sex with someone they’ve met online – on the first date.
-Brigette Bard gives her top tips on safe swiping and less risky rendezvous.... you can read Part 1 here
+Here are some top tips on safe swiping and less risky rendezvous....

 It’s so exciting when you’re online dating and you get a match – it’s almost addictive.
 It’s even better if they live locally and you can meet up.
 The thrill of waiting for your date to arrive; the nerves; the butterflies; the excitement; the occasional disappointment (and a desperate need for a friend to call you and pretend they’re trapped in a lift and only you can rescue them)… such fun.

 We need to be careful of ‘passing the buck’ though and saying that dating apps are to blame for increases in STI contraction because this removes responsibility from those actually having the sex.
 Every person should take responsibility for their own sexual health; knowing that it is always necessary to use condoms – for both oral and vaginal / anal sex – as it’s the only way to prevent STI’s contraction.

 You should choose any dating method that works for you.
 And ultimately, STI transmission can only increase when people avoid using protection.
 If you always practice safe sex, or you and your new sexual partner know your STI status, then there is very little risk of contraction.

 We love our online dating in the UK – it’s convenient, mainstream and fun for those of us with busy lives.
 But here are my top tips for remaining safe, confident and in control when dating moves from the ether to reality.